-Life after menopause has been found to be a fulfilling time of life for many women.
-In a recent Gallup Poll sponsored by the North American Menopause Society, 51% of postmenopausal US women reported being the happiest and most fulfilled between ages 50 and 65.
+Menopause has been found to be a fulfilling time of life for many women.
+In a recent survey sponsored by the North American Menopause Society, 51% of U.S. postmenopausal women reported being happiest and most fulfilled between the ages of 50 and 65.
 Menopause is an excellent time for a woman to keep her health at its peak and minimize symptoms such as night sweats and insomnia by using effective natural remedies.

 Foods rich in calcium, magnesium and vitamin E are particularly helpful for hot flashes.
 This includes most nuts, seeds, high-quality yogurt and cheese, sardines with bones, salmon, green leafy vegetables, other green vegetables, and avocado.

 What is a natural remedy for hot flashes?

 Vitamin E is famous for it’s health benefits to glands and organs, however it may not be generally known that vitamin E is a proven remedy for hot flashes.
 Other effective natural remedies include ground flax seeds, calcium and magnesium.

 What causes hot flashes?

 Dr. John R. Lee, M.D. explains the source of hot flashes in his book: “What Your Doctor May Not Tell You about Menopause”.
 When the female hormones become depleted as in menopause, the brain sends out signals for the ovaries to make more hormones, but they no longer respond.
 The the brain begins to “shout”.
 This over-activity affects adjacent areas of the brain; particularly the area that controls body temperature and sweating mechanisms — thus the occurrence of hot flashes.